The Ugly Truth About Love

 We were both messed up.

 Let me further explain, and it just might shed so much light on your current or past relationships that you say out loud, "THAT'S it!!!"
-And a hat tip to Mark Mason, and his book, "The Subtle Art of Not Giving a F**k" on bringing to the forefront on how messed up I truly was.
+And a hat tip to Mark Manson and his book, "The Subtle Art of Not Giving a F*ck," for bringing to the forefront how messed up I truly was.

-You see, the roles of Victim and Saver between my wife and I did not form while we were married.
+You see, the roles of Victim and Saver between my wife and me did not form during our marriage.
 We had those roles BEFORE we met.

 In fact, that is the main reason why we were attracted to each other and felt "instant chemistry" on our first date.

-She was the one that started fires to get my attention and make her feel important, and I put out those fires because it made me feel important.
+She started fires to get my attention and make her feel important, and I put them out because it made me feel important.
 Our dysfunction fed off each other and gave us emotional highs.
 That dopamine hit.

 Now, to be clear, that isn't the definition of a bad relationship; it is the exact definition of a TOXIC relationship.